WILLIAM RANSOM (BILL) CAMPBELL, JR., AIA (1920-1996)

 Bill Campbell was born in Durham and graduated from Chapel Hill High School.
 After a few years at UNC-Chapel Hill, he served in the Navy during WWII.
 There as a radioman he met future wife Jinx, aka Ola Adelle Stearns, who was an air traffic controller.
 After marrying, they toured with big bands, with Bill playing Bass and Jinx as lead singer.

-After a few years, they decided to attend college in Ada OK an Bill decided to be an architect.
+After a few years, they decided to attend college in Ada OK and Bill decided to be an architect.
 In 1947, they moved to Tulane University in New Orleans then to Raleigh where he finished an architecture degree at NCSU's School of Design in 1954.
-On a train in the early 1950's through Baton Rouge, they met Frank Lloyd Wright and his wife.
+On a train through Baton Rouge in the early 1950's, they met Frank Lloyd Wright and his wife.

 After working for design firms in Charlotte and Greensboro, Campbell worked briefly for Jim Webb and photographed a number of Webb's houses.
 Campbell moved to Arkansas and became the architect and facilities planner at the University of Arkansas at Fayetteville from 1959-1965.
 He was an early member of the Association of University Architects and served as President.
 The Campbells adopted three children by that point and moved to Hawaii where he was director of facilities planning at the University of Hawaii for about three years.
 In 1968, they left for the University of Oklahoma where he had multiple roles in university and medical facilities planning.

 1958 - The William and Jean Winders Residence, 5403 Russell Road, listed in tax records as 5332 Willowhaven Drive, Durham.
 4 acres.
 Winders was the attorney for the adoption of the Campbell's first child.
 Campbell did the design work in exchange for another lot in Willowhaven.
-Sold to Patricia Hyldburg in 2001.
-Sold to Anil Sethi and other investors in 2004 who put on a hip roof and reduced the exterior Modernist feel of the house.
-Sold to Kelly Phillips-Vannoy in 2006.
-Foreclosed in September 2011.
 Sold to Federal National Mortgage Corporation.
 Sold in 2012 to Maggie L. and Stephen C. Brown Jr. Top photo from William Winders.
 Bottom two photos by Stephen Brown.

 Sources include: William Winders via daughter Cheryl, Patricia Hyldburg, Anil Sethi, wife Jinx Campbell.